Frequently Asked Questions¶

 Microsoft Visual C++ Redistributable Package¶

-Python on Windows requires the Microsoft Visual C++ Redistributable Package.
-Python 2.6-3.2 uses the 2008 version, and because of how this is installed, cx_Freeze doesn’t automatically copy it for your application.
+Python 3.5-3.8 on Windows requires the Visual C++ Redistributable for Visual Studio 2015 or 2017 (the redistributables are shared), and because of how this is installed, cx_Freeze doesn’t automatically copy it for your application.
 It’s also not clear whether everyone has the right to redistribute the DLLs.
 You’re responsible for checking the license conditions associated with the DLLs you have installed.

 If your license allows you to distribute these files, specify the